Complexity-optimal and parameter-free first-order methods for finding stationary points of composite optimization problems: Background

 \subsection{General Proximal Descent Scheme}

 Our interest in this subsection is the general proximal descent scheme in \prettyref{alg:gpds}, which follows the ideas in \eqref{eq:intro_incl}--\eqref{eq:intro_invar2}.
-Its iteration scheme will serve as a template for the CF.APD presented in \prettyref{subsec:apd}.
+Its iteration scheme serves as a template for the PF.APD presented in \prettyref{subsec:apd}.